 What are the space requirements?

-We ask hosts to bring in 20+ audience members, with a ticket cost/suggested donation of $20.
-You might be surprised how many people fit in your living room; try gathering all the chairs in your house and experiment with set-up.
-Remember, we’re all about a relaxed and friendly atmosphere, so don’t worry about how formal your space is.
+We ask hosts to bring in 20+ audience members (this usually means aiming for 25+ as there are often cancellations due to sickness etc), with a ticket cost/suggested donation of $20-25.
+You might be surprised how many people fit in your living room; try gathering all the chairs in your house and experiment with set-up, and consider floor seating depending on your expected audience.
+We’re all about a relaxed and friendly atmosphere, so don’t worry about how formal your space is.
 Cosy is perfect.

-We also require room and board for musicians (usually one or two, though occasionally we might schedule a trio).
-If you don’t have extra space, try asking friends to help out with this.
+We require room and board for musicians (usually one or two musicians, though occasionally we might schedule a trio), so if you don’t have extra space, try asking friends to help out with this.

 Do I need a piano?

-House concerts are private events (your house isn’t a business venue) so all guests will be invited by you, or sometimes by the musicians if you approve.
-Invite all your friends and family (and church congregation, co-workers, kids friends’ parents…) Try asking for an email whenever you run into an acquaintance, and follow up with an invitation.
+House concerts are private events (your house isn’t a business venue) so all guests will be invited by you or the musicians, and your address will not be published.
+Invite friends, family, and acquaintances, and use community networks, such as Facebook groups and organizations you belong to, to discover new connections.
 Over time, you will build up a base of regular audience members.